VALUES

 Definition: The whole group shares something together.

 Our lives are bound up in each other.
 Jesus reminds us of that with the continual use of “our” in the Lord’s Prayer.
-How do we live as children of the light and as proclaimers of the Kingdom of God.
+How do we live as children of the Light and as proclaimers of the Kingdom of God.
 God tells us that the Kingdom is present when God is all in all – that we humans aren’t the only members of community.